UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/Mental health datasets/IAPT/Understanding_IAPT.md

 ## 7. Coding systems used
 The IAPT dataset uses **ICD-10** and **SNOMED CT** codes according to the [**NHS Data Model and Dictionary**.](https://archive.datadictionary.nhs.uk/DD%20Release%20May%202024/data_sets/clinical_data_sets/improving_access_to_psychological_therapies_data_set.html)
-Understanding which tables use ICD-10, SNOMED CT, or both, as this helps in identifying the appropriate coding system when working with the data.
+Understanding which tables use ICD-10, SNOMED CT, or both, helps in identifying the appropriate coding system when working with the data.
 Table 1 summarises the key variables and presents the percentage of records coded using each coding system.
 Coding system I denotes ICD-10, and Coding system II denotes SNOMED CT.
-Only variables with coding-system usage greater than 10% in at least one coding system are included in the table.
+Only variables with coding system usage greater than 10% in at least one coding system are included in the table.
 The variables are grouped into four main categories to make the table easier to interpret.
 The categories and their descriptions are as follows.
 ### Care / Contact Activity
 Variables used to identify information about clinical activities, procedures, or observations captured during care contact.
 ### Coded Assessment Tool
 Variables used to identify information about clinical assessment tools used to measure patient outcomes.